NREL/SOEP-QSS/README.md

 ### Numeric Differentiation

 Second order and higher derivatives are needed for QSS2+ methods.
 For FMUs we currently must use some numeric differentiation:
-* Continuous state variable second derivatives are obtained using FMU directional derivative calls and third derivatives are computed numerically.
+* Continuous state variable second derivatives are obtained using FMU directional derivative calls and third derivatives are computed numerically in the default QSS solvers.
+Alternative "n" solvers (such as nQSS2) that use numerical second and third derivatives may be useful for denser dependency models for which the current directional derivative overhead is high.
 * Zero-crossing and (non-state) real-valued variable first derivatives are obtained using FMU directional derivative calls and second and third derivatives are computed numerically.

-At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3 solvers has an order dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the order in which variables are processed.
-Deferring variable trajectory updates until after all such computations can eliminate the order dependency but was found to significantly hurt solution accuracy and performance.
+At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3 solvers has a variable processing sequence dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the sequence with which variables are processed.
+Deferring variable trajectory updates until after all such computations can eliminate this sequence dependency but was found to significantly hurt solution accuracy and performance.
 To avoid these issues, QSS is best implemented with non-numeric higher derivatives: automatic differentiation support is being considered for future OCT releases.

 ### Numeric Bulletproofing